thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 Finally, consider Denial of Service.
 Identify components whose failure would affect availability, and ask how an attacker might exhaust or overwhelm them.

 This isn't the only way to apply STRIDE, nor is it the "correct" order.
 It's simply a practical workflow that helps ensure each category is considered without feeling overwhelmed.
-Like everything else in threat modelling, adapt it to suit your team and your systems.
+Like everything else in threat modeling, adapt it to suit your team and your systems.

 #### PASTA

-The next threat modelling method we'll look at is PASTA.
+The next threat modeling method we'll look at is PASTA.

 And no, not the Italian kind.

 PASTA stands for Process for Attack Simulation and Threat Analysis.
-Compared to STRIDE, it's a relatively newer methodology and takes a noticeably different approach to threat modelling.
+Compared to STRIDE, it's a relatively newer methodology and takes a noticeably different approach to threat modeling.

 Where STRIDE categorizes threats into six buckets, PASTA is risk-centric.
 Rather than asking, "Is there spoofing here?" or "Could tampering occur?", PASTA guides you through a structured, seven-stage process that begins with understanding the business and technical objectives of the system before gradually identifying threats, analysing attack paths, and evaluating risk.